snabbco/snabb/src/doc/getting-started.md

 Our example will implement a packet replay program that reads a PCAP file and then plays back the packets to an arbitrary ethernet interface.

-You can find the `example-replay.lua` program in the `src/program/example-replay` directory.
+You can find the `example_replay.lua` program in the `src/program/example_replay` directory.
 Let us go over it and explain it step by step:

 ```